Snaps & Chats

 You can share Snaps in your Story with just your friends, or with the entire Snapchat community.
 Sometimes, if a My Story is set to viewable by 'Everyone' and becomes popular, it may be featured in Discover and other places so more people can see it!
 Snaps in your Story are posted for 24 hours, though you can remove them from your Story at any time.

-Snaps you submit to Our Story and other public Stories (such as Campus Stories and Best of Spectacles) can show up in Stories, Discover, Search, on the Snap Map, or even on third-party platforms — like on the jumbotron while you’re at a game!
-Keep in mind: Snaps that are submitted to Our Story and other public Stories are Public Content, and your Snap may still appear off Snapchat if it has been shared off of Snapchat!
-Also, Our Story submissions may be stored indefinitely and may be visible on Snapchat for long periods of time — sometimes for months or more.
-If you’d like to remove a Snap you’ve submitted to Our Story or other public Stories, you can do so through Snapchat settings.
+Snaps you submit to Our Story, Spotlight, or Snap Map can show up in Spotlight, Stories, Discover, Search, on the Snap Map, or even on third-party platforms — for example when someone shares your Snap to another platform or service.
+Keep in mind: Snaps that are submitted to Our Story, Spotlight, and Snap Map are Public Content, and your Snap may still appear off Snapchat if it has been shared off of Snapchat!
+Also, Our Story, Spotlight, and Snap Map submissions may be stored indefinitely and may be visible on Snapchat for long periods of time — sometimes for months or more.
+If you’d like to remove a Snap you’ve submitted to Our Story, Spotlight, or Snap Map, you can do so by going to your profile.